Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Sensitivity-conditioning for Multiple Systems

-\rr{The theoretical results in Section~\ref{sec:predsens2sys}, and the applications to cascade control and bilevel optimization, Sections~\ref{sec:casccont} and \ref{sec:bilopt} respectively, deal with two-time-scale systems.} In this section we show how the two time-scale predictive-sensitivity interconnection \eqref{eq:sys2predsens} can be extended to multiple time scales arising in, e.g., multiple nested systems \cite{grammel2004nonlinear} or multilevel programming \cite{BARD1982multilevel}.
-Consider $N$ subsystems $\Sigma_i$, with states $x_i \in \mathbb{R}^{n_i}$ and vector fields $f_i(x_1,\dots,x_N)$, operating on different time scales $\tau_i$ as in \eqref{eq:sys2ideal0}, ordered from the slowest $\Sigma_1$ to the fastest $\Sigma_N$:
+The theoretical results in Section~\ref{sec:predsens2sys}, and the applications to cascade control and bilevel optimization, Sections~\ref{sec:casccont} and \ref{sec:bilopt} respectively, deal with two-time-scale systems.
+In this section we show how the sensitivity-conditioning interconnection \eqref{eq:sys2predsens} can be extended to multiple time scales arising in, e.g., multiple nested systems \cite{grammel2004nonlinear} or multilevel programming \cite{BARD1982multilevel}.
+Consider $N$ {differential-algebraic-equation} subsystems $\Sigma_i$, with states $x_i \in \mathbb{R}^{n_i}$ and vector fields $f_i(\cdot)$, operating on different time scales $\tau_i$ as in \eqref{eq:sys2ideal0}, ordered from slow $\Sigma_1$ to fast $\Sigma_N$: